-If you want to close your road for a street party, you will need to make an application through Mendip District Council, who have a 12 week turnaround (6 weeks for a no-through road).
+If you want to close your road for a street party, you will need to make an application through Somerset Council, who have a 12 week turnaround (6 weeks for a no-through road).

-Mendip District Council have more information, including when you might need a Temporary Events Notice, on their website.
+Visit the Somerset Council website for more information, including when you might need a Temporary Events Notice.

 Although their website recommends posting your application, it is simpler, quicker and more reliable to complete the electronic version and email it with all your attachments to email@example.com

 The application process can be a little confusing and it’s possible to have your application returned for not including enough information.
 To help make this easier, we have created some tried and tested templates that you can adapt for your own event.

 Along with your application, you currently need to include:

 - A copy of the letter you send to residents (and businesses) that will be affected by the closure.

 - A copy of your public liability insurance (up to £5m).
 To make the initial application you can include the quote of the insurance you intend to get, and then send in your certification once the application has been given the green light.
 See our section on Insurance on our main Organising a Street Party page, and contact Hannah Stopford if you would like support to make an application to the Mayor’s Grant to fund this.

 - An Event Management Plan.
 This needs to include the contact details of the main organisers.
 Somerset will ask other agencies to consider your application, such as police, traffic management and events teams.
 Our Event Management Template includes some of the information that they need to know too.